Who we are

 Addaction is the lead organisation for the Fulfilling Lives programme in Blackpool.

-It's estimated that at any one time there is a minimum of 1200 people living in Blackpool with Multiple Complex Needs.
+It's estimated that at any one time there is a minimum of 1200 people living in Blackpool with Multiple Disadvantage

 The Hard Edges: Mapping Severe and Multiple Disadvantage in England report, commissioned by Lankelly Chase and published in January 2015, revealed Blackpool as the local authority area in England with the highest prevalence of people with Severe and Multiple Disadvantage (SMD).

-The information below highlights why Blackpool has such a relatively high proportion of people with multiple needs:
+The information below highlights why Blackpool has such a relatively high proportion of people with multiple disadvantage:

 - Blackpool has significantly more crime per 1000 population than the rest of the Lancashire Districts, the North West Region and England.